Skip to main content

 • The query:

-• To get all documents with some 'LastName' use:
+To get all documents with a specific LastName use:

 IList<Product> matchingDocuments = session